 These machines work very efficiently against fire ants and other pests.
 However, bear in mind that they use hot water which kills plants and grass so you will need to be extra cautious.

 Studies show that there are benefits to releasing straw itch mites into pest colonies, but others have found that they do not affect the colonies at all.
 They do have an impact on people though, causing big rashes on those who came in contact with the mites.

 Any mechanical device that chops, cuts, mixes, pounds, or grinds fire ants are efficient at the times when the majority of the colony is inside the mound.
 These devices are beneficial as they do not use any chemicals.
 The problem with them is that they are costly to buy, labor-intensive to use, and can’t be used on colonies with mounds under roads, rocks, shrubbery, or sidewalks.

-This method works well if you have older kids who want to get involved.
-It is quite simple – place an ant on a block and smash with another block.
+Wooden blocks are one of the natural ways to control pests.
+This method works well if you have older kids who want to get involved without using a bench drill press.
+It’s simple: Put an ant on a block and smash it with another block.
 It is a useful method as it kills 100% of the ants you squash, but it is very time-consuming.